liuggio/StatsDClientBundle/Resources/doc/installation.md

 Installation
 ============

-* 1 To begin, add the dependent bundles to the vendor/bundles directory.
+* 1 First, add the dependent bundles to the vendor/bundles directory.
 Add the following lines to the composer.json file

 ```
 "require": {